scikit-image/scikit-image/INSTALL.rst

   python3 -m pip install -U pip
   # Install scikit-image
   python3 -m pip install -U scikit-image

-This is the easiest way of obtaining the latest released version of ``scikit-image`` if python is already available on your system.

 We also offer an easy way to install related packages.
 These are often included in scientific python distributions.
 To install many of them using ``pip`` use